 It is only possible for an individual to act as assurer for two adults at a time.
 There is no limit to the number of people a company can assure at once.

 There are 2 types of Assurance of Support:

 - Discretionary or Unbonded Assurance of Support

-A Mandatory Assurance of Support is required for sponsored skilled migration visas, parents, remaining relatives, and aged dependent relatives.
-For these types of visa, the Assurance of Support is required for grant of the visa in all cases.
+A Mandatory Assurance of Support is required for parents, remaining relatives, and aged dependent relatives.
+For these types of visa, the Assurance of Support is required prior to grant of the visa in all cases.

 For Mandatory Assurances of Support, a bond is payable.
 The bond is held for 2 years for most types of visa (or 10 years for contributory parent visas).
 Centrelink payments which are claimed by the visa applicant and migrating family are deducted first from this bond, and any amount in excess of the bond is recovered from the assurer.

-A Discretionary Assurance of Support can be requested by the Department of Immigration for a wide range of visas, but is most often requested where sponsorship is required for grant of the visa - for instance child visas.
+A Discretionary Assurance of Support can be requested by the Department of Immigration for a wide range of visas, but is most often requested where sponsorship is required for grant of the visa.
 Most commonly, a Discretionary Assurance of Support is requested where the income of the sponsor is quite low.
 No bond is required for the Discretionary Assurance of Support, but a similar income requirement applies (except if the assurer is single with no child dependents).